puutaro/CommandClick/README.md

 		--es on_click_sort "boolean(sortable when link click)" \
 		--es filter_code "{javascript filter code}"
 ```
   - `title` is also used to html file name
 	- ex) Cmd Play List -> cmd_play_list.html
   - `edit_path` is file path edit by html
 	- ex)  Target edit file is tsv, which composed two row.
                 urltitle1  urlString1
                 urltitle2  urlString2
                 urltitle3  urlString3
                 .
                 .
                 .

-  - `src_path` is source file path for input text string, Ordinaly, first hit one line's title display default string, and hold first hit line's url
+  - (Optional) `src_path` is source file path for input text string, Ordinaly, first hit one line's title display default string, and hold first hit line's url
 	- ex)  Source file is tsv, which composed two row like above.
-  - `on_click_sort` is how to sort top when link click.
+  - (Optional) `on_click_sort` is how to sort top when link click.
-  - `filter_code` filter target source file  by javascript code. default value is `true`.
+  - (Optional) `filter_code` filter target source file  by javascript code. default value is `true`.
 You can use `urlString` and `urlTitle` variable to filter.

 ```
 ex) am broadcast \